Key Takeaways

 Pros and Cons of the Annual Reset Method

-The annual reset method might seem like the best contract design for an indexed annuity, but each indexing method has benefits and drawbacks.
+The annual reset method might seem like the best contract design for a fixed index annuity, but each indexing method has benefits and drawbacks.

 Pros